Skip to content

 TODAY IN KENTUCKY HISTORY

-January 4, 1815, led by Major General John Thomas, 2,500 members of the Kentucky Militia arrived in New Orleans for the impending Battle of New Orleans that would end the War of 1812.
+January 4, 1815, 2,500 members of the Kentucky Militia arrived in New Orleans for the impending Battle of New Orleans that would end the War of 1812.
 Maj.
-Gen. Thomas, Gen. Joseph Desha (later Governor of Kentucky), Gen. William Henry, and Gen. William Henry Harrison (later President of the U.S.) were present with Thomas holding the rank of Major General, the same rank as Andrew Jackson.
+Gen. Thomas, Gen. Joseph Desha (later Governor of Kentucky), Gen. William Henry, and Gen. William Henry Harrison (later President of the U.S.) were all present.

 Localtonians wish a Happy Birthday to Governor William Justus Goebel, the 34th governor, born in 1856.
 He is the only U.S. governor to be assassinated.
 As a lawyer, he took on large corporations, specifically the Louisville & Nashville Railroad, the largest rail network in Kentucky.
 Goebel became known as the “the railroad lawyer,” the “poor man’s lawyer,” and the “champion of the common man.”

-January 4, 1865, guerrillas burned the courthouse at Owensboro in Daviess County, which was occupied by Union troops.
-All county records were saved.
+January 4, 1865, guerrillas burned the courthouse at Owensboro in Daviess County, which Union Troops occupied.
+Locals saved all county records.
 Roadside History: A Guide to Kentucky Highway Markers edited by Melba Porter Hay, Dianne Wells, Thomas H. Appleton, Jr., Thomas H. Appleton; pg: 11

 January 4, 1871, Frankfort native Benjamin Gratz Brown became the 20th Missouri governor.
 The founding member of the Liberal Republican Party, he also served in the Democratic and Republican parties.